makersacademy/rps-challenge/README.md

 config.ru app.rb  -p 4567
 ```

-Type localhost:4567 in your favourite browser
+Type localhost:4567 in your favourite browser and play!

 ```
 http://localhost:4567/
 ```

-Put in your name

-Choose between rock, paper or scissors

-See if you can beat the computer!